waggle-sensor/summer2022/snead/Connection-Info/UnsolvedIssues.md

 And even tried restricting the modem to only allow 5G, upon which the modem disconnected from the network completely.

 What's strange is we could get information about the 5G signal, as in the following, (though sometimes the 5G signal information would show up as N/A).
-In the second command it shows that 5G NSA is available, so maybe the modem does not recognize a distinction between 4G and 5G NSA when connecting or setting preferences?

 ```
 # qmicli --device=/dev/cdc-wdm0 -p --device-open-proxy --nas-get-signal-info